ACAPP-dev/domain_project/README.md

     $ bundle install

-Finally you can just type:
+Finally, you can start the program using:

     $ bin/domain_search

-to start the program.

 You can use this Domain Project Gem to see examples of how the GoDaddy API works.
 Getting the API to work properly was the most challenging part of the project.